 I have been keeping a log of the reading and actions relating to our EHC needs assessment and to date it stands at 45 hours e.g. learning about the process, reading IPSEA guidance, tribunal papers, and preparing and attending meetings.
 It’s exhausting.
 Dad and I would much rather have this time with our boys.

-What saddens me is that since 2014, there are 80,000 other me’s who’ve experienced an EHC needs assessment rejection in the last six years.
+What saddens me is that since 2014, there are 80,000 other us’ who’ve experienced an EHC needs assessment rejection in the last six years.
 It’s not right.

 I appreciate there will be many ECH needs assessments that go through quickly and smoothly, and that our Local Authority are working hard to improve provision for SEND children with limited resources.
 In September last year, they consulted widely with stakeholders (I attended one of the face to face events), and launched the SEND Ranges which is a framework to improve the consistency of children’s needs and the support they are entitled to.

-Our experience is individuals working in SEND related roles genuinely care and want to help families, but the bureaucratic system and processes that have evolved are in need of a full review.
+Our experience is individuals working in SEND related roles genuinely care and want to help families, but the bureaucratic system and lack of funding are in need of a full review.

 Have you applied for an EHC needs assessment for your child?
 Or do you know anyone who has?
 Have you any tips or suggestions?